OliverCollins/Learn_SQL/README.md

 2   | timthecook    | selectiscool  | tim.cook@apple.com          |
 3   | markymark     | password123   | mark.zuck@fb.com            |

-From this table if we use the command:
+From this Login table if we use the command:

 ```sql
 DELETE FROM Login